tj0888655/motivational-quote-cli/README.md

 <p>A program that utilizes the Axios library obtained using NPM<br>
 using the API provided by https://zenquotes.io/ to generate random quotes<br>
-along with their respective authors.git add</p>
+along with their respective authors</p>